electro-framework/electro/Readme.md

 #### Install Composer

-Selenia utilises [Composer](http://getcomposer.org) to manage its dependencies.
-So, before using Selenia, you will need to make sure you have Composer installed on your machine.
+Electro uses [Composer](http://getcomposer.org) to manage its dependencies.
+So, before using Electro, you will need to make sure you have Composer installed on your machine.

 #### Configure your environment

-You should add `./bin` to your environment's PATH variable, so that Selenia commands can be run easily on the terminal.
+You should add `./bin` to your environment's PATH variable, so that Electro commands can be run easily on the terminal.
 > Examples on the framework's documentation and Readme files assume your PATH is configured this way.
 Failure to do this will cause errors when running the examples.

 ##### Configuring the path